wonderfulspam/wonderfulspam.github.io/src/tickets.md

 </table>
 </a>

-<p>The 2024 edition takes place at Kildevæld Kulturcenter - Bellmansgade 3C, 2100 København from the 3rd to the 5th of October.</p>
+<p>Day and partout tickets available <a href="https://billetto.dk/en/e/1018559">here</a>.</p>

 <p>Only a limited number of tickets will be available at the door.
 To ensure entry, secure your pre-sale ticket.</p>

+<p>The 2024 edition takes place at Kildevæld Kulturcenter - Bellmansgade 3C, 2100 København from the 3rd to the 5th of October.</p>

 <h2>Lineup</h2>
 <div class="landinglineup">